When to Start Potty Training: 7 Signs Your Child Is Ready

 Pampers.com Executive Editor

-When it comes to potty training, and when to begin the process, patience is usually rewarded.
+When it comes to potty training, and when to start potty training, patience is usually rewarded.
 Many parents find that the best plan is to wait until their child shows signs of readiness, rather than bowing to pressure from friends or family to jump-start the process too early, or to have their child potty trained by a certain age or deadline.

-A key point to remember is that there’s no single “right age” for when to start potty training — a process that requires your little one to develop a complex set of skills.
+A key point to remember is that there’s no single “right age” for when to potty train — a process that requires your little one to develop a complex set of skills.
 You know your child best, and you might sense when the time is right.
-Learning how to use the potty might be easier, and go more quickly, when your child is at least 2, or even a little older.
+Learning how to use the potty might be easier and go more quickly when your child is at least 2, or even a little older.

 In fact, instead of focusing on age, you might find it’s better to look out for the signs that your little one is getting ready to start potty training.